SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ## Supported Operating Systems

-Any Docker host that can execute Linux Docker containers based on an x86_64 architecture.
+dataFEED edgeConnector Siemens can be used on any Docker host that can execute Linux Docker containers based on an x86_64 architecture.

-## Defaults
+## Default Settings

-The default settings are described in [defaults.md](../common/defaults.md).
+The default settings are described in the [Default Settings](../common/defaults.md) chapter.

 ## Running dataFEED edgeConnector Modules

 In order to run the dataFEED edgeConnector modules a working Docker environment is required.
-For Docker installation instructions please refer to the [official documentation](https://docs.docker.com/install/)
+For Docker installation instructions please refer to the [official Docker installation documentation](https://docs.docker.com/install/)

 ### Pulling the image

 The Docker images are provided through a public registry.
-To get the latest Docker image you need to login to the Docker registry and pull the image.
+To get the latest Docker image you need to log to the Docker registry and pull the image:
 ```bash
 docker image pull softingindustrial/edgeconnector-siemens:latest
 ```